Geometric QCD II: The Confining Twistor String and Meson Spectrum: Introduction

 \section{Introduction}

-The identification of the string description of large-$N_c$ QCD has been a central challenge of strong-interaction theory since the advent of the loop equations.
-At leading order in the $1/N_c$ expansion, the Makeenko-Migdal equations \footnote{Referred to hereafter as the MM equations.
-While brevity dictates this acronym, the foundational credit remains fully shared with my former student, Yuri Makeenko, whose hard work and physical intuition half a century ago made these derivations possible.} exhibit the characteristic factorization properties of a string theory, yet a concrete, mathematically controlled continuum realization has remained elusive.

-Historically, the main obstruction is the ultraviolet singular nature of the coordinate-space Wilson loop functional $W[C]$.
-Even after renormalization, $W[C]$ exhibits cusp and perimeter divergences, and the loop equation contains a contact term $\delta^{(4)}(x-y)$ at self-intersections.
-In the standard coordinate representation, this makes the local limit technically delicate and conceptually opaque: the loop equation is local, while the perturbative solution is nonlocal and develops logarithmic singularities tied to cusp geometry.
+The identification of a string description of large-$N_c$ QCD has been a long-standing problem since the formulation of the MM loop equations\footnote{The \textbf{Makeenko--Migdal} equations, referred to hereafter as the MM equations, exhibit factorization properties characteristic of a string description.
+The foundational derivation is due jointly to the author and Yuri Makeenko.}.
+A continuum realization remains nontrivial.
+A \textbf{technical challenge} is the ultraviolet singular behavior of the coordinate-space Wilson loop functional $W[C]$.
+Even after renormalization, $W[C]$ exhibits cusp and perimeter divergences, and the loop equation contains a \textbf{contact term} $\delta^{(4)}(x-y)$ at self-intersections.
+In the coordinate representation, the loop equation is local, while perturbative solutions are nonlocal and develop logarithmic singularities at cusps and intersections.

-In this paper, we adopt a different viewpoint: rather than attempting to ``repair'' the coordinate-space Wilson loop as an observable object, we formulate the dynamics directly in \emph{momentum loop space}.
-The momentum loop functional $W[P]$ was introduced in earlier work as the functional Fourier transform of $W[C]$.
-Its decisive advantage is structural: the planar loop equation in momentum space becomes an exact algebraic-differential functional equation with no coordinate-space delta functions.
-In this representation, the geometric cusp singularities of $W[C]$ are integrated out, and the continuum equations admit a local formulation that is finite in the sense relevant for physical quark-loop amplitudes.
+In this work, we adopt a different approach.
+Rather than attempting to renormalize the coordinate-space Wilson loop as an observable, we formulate the dynamics in \textbf{momentum loop space}.
+The momentum loop functional $W[P]$, introduced in \cite{SecQuanM95}, is the functional Fourier transform of $W[C]$.
+In this representation, the planar loop equation becomes an algebraic--differential functional equation without coordinate-space delta functions.
+The geometric singularities of $W[C]$ are integrated out, and the continuum equations admit a local formulation appropriate for quark-loop amplitudes.